oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 ### E.3.16 Other functions

-urn:oasis:names:tc:xacml:3.0:function:access-permitted
+`urn:oasis:names:tc:xacml:3.0:function:access-permitted`

-: This function SHALL take an `http://www.w3.org/2001/XMLSchema#anyURI` and an `http://www.w3.org/2001/XMLSchema#string` as arguments.
+: This function SHALL take an `http://www.w3.org/2001/XMLSchema#anyURI` and an <!-- Line break added for the previous line to fit on a PDF page -->
+: `http://www.w3.org/2001/XMLSchema#string` as arguments.
 The first argument SHALL be interpreted as an **_attribute_** category.
 The second argument SHALL be interpreted as the XML content of an `<Attributes>` element with `Category` equal to the first argument.
 The function evaluates to an `http://www.w3.org/2001/XMLSchema#boolean`.
 This function SHALL return `True` if and only if the **_policy_** evaluation described below returns the value of `Permit`.

 : The following evaluation is described as if the **_context_** is actually instantiated, but it is only required that an equivalent result be obtained.